awsdocs/amazon-ses-developer-guide/doc-source/postfix.md

 + Uninstall Sendmail, if it's already installed on your system\.
 The procedure for completing this step varies depending on the operating system you use\.
 + Install Postfix\.
 The procedure for completing this step varies depending on the operating system you use\.
 + Install a SASL authentication package\.
 The procedure for completing this step varies depending on the operating system you use\.
 For example, if you use a RedHat\-based system, you should install the `cyrus-sasl-plain` package\.
 If you use a Debian\- or Ubuntu\-based system, you should install the `libsasl2-modules` package\.
 + Verify an email address or domain to use for sending email\.
-For more information, see [Verifying Email Addresses in Amazon SES](verify-email-addresses.md)\.
+For more information, see [Verifying email addresses in Amazon SES](verify-email-addresses.md)\.
 + If your account is still in the sandbox, you can only send email to verified email addresses\.
-For more information, see [Moving Out of the Amazon SES Sandbox](request-production-access.md)\.
+For more information, see [Moving out of the Amazon SES sandbox](request-production-access.md)\.

 ## Configuring Postfix<a name="send-email-postfix"></a>